MSRConnections/Azure-training-course/Day 1/4. HOL Manage Microsoft Azure Storage/HOL.md

     _The Content of a File_

-1. On the top right side, you can also manage the Windows Azure Table and Queue data in your storage account.
+1. On the top right side, you can also manage the Microsoft Azure Table and Queue data in your storage account.
 With Tables, you can add or remove entities along with other Table management features.
 With Queues, you can push and pop messages along with other Queue management features.
 For more instructions on interacting with Queue and Table data using Azure Storage Explorer, you can visit [AzureStorageExplorer4UserGuide.pdf](http://www.codeplex.com/Download?ProjectName=azurestorageexplorer&DownloadId=160664).

     ![Azure Storage Explorer Queue Management](images/aze-queue-management.png)